kyle589/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](codeChange1.png)

 The symptom was that when the program was provided a markdown file with an image it printed out the .png when it should only print out links.
+This would occur because the code would get and print any contents inside the (), no matter what was inside.
 So the bug in the program was that there was nothing to check an image was provided instead of a link.
 To fix this, I added an if statement that would check for images.

 ## Code Change 2